Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning: Conclusion

-Third, speed and stamina constraints substantially modulate these effects.
-Predator speed advantage amplifies the benefits of decentralized learning for predators, while prey speed advantage exacerbates coordination breakdowns under mixed configurations.
-These findings confirm that embodiment constraints are not merely environmental details but actively interact with learning dynamics, addressing our third research question.

-Finally, our results clarify which learning paradigms are better suited to different agent roles.
-Predators benefit most from decentralized learning that enables rapid adaptation, whereas prey benefit from configurations that disrupt predator coordination.
-This role-dependent sensitivity answers our fourth research question and underscores that no single learning paradigm is universally optimal across roles.
+Tabular single-agent RL reductions are sufficient to induce distinct and stable learning dynamics in this setting: fully independent learning (IQL--IQL) consistently outperforms the other three configurations, mismatched pairings induce the most severe coordination breakdowns, and speed and stamina constraints substantially modulate these effects, with predator speed advantage amplifying the benefits of decentralized learning.

-These findings caution against treating centralized coordination as a default design choice in multi-agent systems.
-Even under full observability and exact value estimation, increased coordination can induce brittleness, suppress adaptability, and amplify failure modes.
-By isolating these effects in a controlled tabular setting, this work provides a foundation for principled investigation of coordination mechanisms in more complex embodied and function-approximation-based systems.
+These findings caution against treating centralized coordination as a default design choice: even under full observability and exact value estimation, increased coordination can induce brittleness, suppress adaptability, and amplify failure modes under specific physical constraints.
+By isolating these effects, this work provides a mechanistic foundation for principled investigation of coordination in more complex, deep MARL systems.